koaning/human-learn/paper.md

 These function-based models can be very powerful because they allow the user the define rules for situations for which there is no data available.
 In the case of financial fraud, if a child has above median income, this should trigger risk.
 Machine learning models cannot learn if there is no data but rules can be defined even if, in this case, a child with above median income doesn't appear in the training data.

 ![](https://koaning.github.io/human-learn/examples/tree.png)

+This example also demonstrates the main difference between this library and [@snorkel].
+This library offers methods to turn domain knowledge immediately into models, as opposed to labelling-functions.

 Human-learn also hosts interactive widgets, made with Bokeh, that might help construct models from Jupyter as well.